 Dog Acid Reflux Bad Breath

-Bad dog breath is another common symptom that can be associated with reflux.
+Bad breath is a common symptom associated with dog acid reflux.

 If you notice that your dog’s breath is just horrible, but there are no other factors, you might want to keep your eyes open for other acid reflux symptoms (see above).